michaelthatsit/mod/adapters/README.md

 #### 3-3.5mm

-Allows static bearings of size 3-3.5mm to be installed. \
+Allows static bearings of size 3-3.5mm to be installed (with glue). \
 Not recommended for heavy balls.

 #### 2.5mm, 3mm and 3.5mm (no glue - 2 pieces)